jameycribbs/hare/README.md

 * Records for each table are stored in a newline-delimited JSON file.

-* Hare uses mutexes for table locking.
+* Mutexes are used for table locking.
 You can have multiple readers or one writer for that table at one time, as long as all processes share the same Database connection.